juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 Japanese websites are strange.

-The Optional paid config tool + Firmware 1.36 its designed for Windows Vista Only, does Not work in Windows8.1 64-Bit, using Vista compatibility installs, runs, but does Not detect the Scsi converter, gives error.
+The Optional paid config tool + Firmware 1.36 its designed for Windows Vista Only, does Not work in Windows8.1 64-Bit, using Vista compatibility mode, installs, runs, but does Not detect the Scsi converter, gives error.
-Windows7 64-Bit untested, but probaly wont work.
+Windows7 64-Bit untested, probaly wont work.
 Optional paid Config Tool is Vista Only.

-The paid 1.36 Firmware vs. Free 1.32 or 1.23 is the aditional support for Power Management Stand-By feature for FireWire introduced in Vista.
+The paid 1.36 Firmware vs. Free 1.33 or 1.23 is the aditional support for Power Management Stand-By feature for FireWire introduced in Vista.
 Older Firmware 1.32 or 1.23 does Not have that, FireWire Power is Always ON.

-Install Driver in Windows8.1 from Device Manager, Select Have a Disk, will ask what kind of Driver is... select Image Devices.
+Install .inf Driver in Windows8.1 from Device Manager, Select Have a Disk, will ask what kind of Driver is... select Image Devices.